Phalcode/gamevault-docs/docs/server-docs/setup/docker-compose.md

 ## Conclusion

-You have now successfully set up your GameVault Server using Docker and Docker Compose.
+Congratulations!
+Your GameVault Server has been successfully set up using Docker and Docker Compose.
+You can now access it using your server's IP address followed by the designated port, such as http://192.168.0.15:8080.

 [Click here to continue.](setup.md#what-next)